asaravia-butler/NF-MetagenomeSeq/README.md

 * `--isFast5`  - are the files in the `--input_dir` fast5 files?
 Set to true or false if the files are fast5 or pod5 files, respectively.
 * `--errorStrategy "ignore"` - Instructions nextflow to continue processing the dataset even if an error is encountered.
 * `--input_file *.csv` - Specifies the input csv file containing required metadata about the samples including barcode information and paths to the input file(s) for each sample.
+* `--input_type` - The type of input data/sequences in the `--input_file` when running the nanopore workflow.
+Values are one of "single", "multiple" or "directory" for single fastq files per sample, multiple fastq files per sample or a Pod5/Fast5 directory, respectively.
 * > *Note: These input files require specific formatting to be interpreted correctly.
 Please see the [runsheet documentation](examples/runsheet) in this repository for examples on how to format this file type for each approach.

 <br>